 I’m aware that some of these are more frivolous than others, but they’re all important to me.
 They are things that make me feel good; both mentally and physically.
 Despite the fact that time and money aren’t always plentiful, I find a way to make it work.

 At first glance, it may seem a little bit out of place to include dental checkups on my list.
 However, if you’ve been following me on Instagram, you’ve probably seen me preach on my stories about the importance of regular dental checkups.
+Like I can’t stress this enough, if you haven’t been to your dentist recently then you need to go.
+If you don’t have a dentist then there are plenty that you can go and see (such as this Oak Street Dental surgery), so you need to go and make sure you do it asap.

 I get it – going to the dentist isn’t necessarily a “fun” thing to do, but that doesn’t make it any less important.
 To me, going for regular dental checkups are just as important as brunch dates.